Worst Sports Injuries

-He fractured his leg early in his third NBA season, and the visual and sound of him pounding his fist into the court is one that Clyde Drexler and many in attendance will never forget.
+He fractured his leg early in his third NBA season with the Portland Trail Blazers, and the visual and sound of him pounding his fist into the court is one that Clyde Drexler and many in attendance will never forget.

 After a year on the sidelines, Bowie suffered a hairline fracture of the same leg and had another leg surgery just months later.

 What happened: During a sack, Lawrence Taylor’s knee drove into Joe Theismann’s lower leg, breaking both the tibia and fibula.